-Programs are based in Trim, County Meath, Ireland, focusing on the Blackfriary Community Heritage and Archaeology Project.
+Programs are based in the Irish National Heritage Park, County Wexford, Ireland, focusing on the Ferrycarrig Heritage and Archaeology Project.
 However, programs include a wide range of field trips and cultural excursions, that will ensure your time in Ireland is enriching as well as educational.

-The Institute for Field Research program for Summer 2017 is NOW OPEN!
-Session dates include:
+The Institute for Field Research program for Summer 2018 is will open soon (Please contact us to register your interest)

 How do I enroll?

 Students must enrol through the IFR website directly.